splanck/vlibc/vlibcdoc.md

 The convenience `system()` call executes a shell command by forking and invoking `/bin/sh -c command`.
 It returns the raw status from `waitpid` and is intended only for simple helper tasks.
+`popen` and `pclose` provide a lightweight way to run a command with a pipe connected to the child.
+Use mode `"r"` to read its output or `"w"` to send data to its stdin.
 `abort()` sends `SIGABRT` to the current process and does not invoke `atexit` handlers.
 `exit()` terminates the process after running any handlers registered with `atexit()`.
 The handlers execute in reverse registration order. `_exit()` bypasses them.